-Camping at the Old Ghost Town of Quesnel Forks BC
+Camping in the Old Ghost Town of Quesnel Forks BC

 Old Ghost towns always intrigued me.
 Quesnel Forks is one of the earliest boom towns in the Cariboo, British Columbia with many restored buildings, information kiosks and free riverside campsites.